ivs-kuleuven/platosim3/README.md

 ## Getting Started

-In order to provide a smooth start of your PlatoSim journey, we suggest that you both consult our [PlatoSim3 Documentation Page](https://ivs-kuleuven.github.io/PlatoSim3/) and our [Python Turorials](https://github.com/IvS-KULeuven/PlatoSim3/tree/master/docs/tutorials).
+In order to provide a smooth start of your PlatoSim journey, we suggest that you both consult our <br> [PlatoSim3 Documentation Page](https://ivs-kuleuven.github.io/PlatoSim3/) and our [Python Turorials](https://github.com/IvS-KULeuven/PlatoSim3/tree/master/docs/tutorials).

 ## Reference